iammituraj/skid_buffer/README.md

 # skid_buffer
--- Skid Buffer to be used as elastic buffer to store the data when receiver applies backpressure to sender
+-- Skid Buffer which can be used as elastic buffer to store the data when receiver applies backpressure to sender.

--- Pipeline Skid Buffer to be used as as buffer in pipeline between two modules.
+-- Pipeline Skid Buffer which can be used as buffer in pipeline between two modules.

 Source codes included
 ---------------------
 -- Skid Buffer
 -- Pipeline Skid Buffer

 Comments